Skip to main content

 Marisol De Ornelas

 Marisol De Ornelas (she/her) joined the UC Berkeley’s DrPH program Fall 2022 and is an American Public Health Association and Kaiser Permanente Community Health Scholar.
 Marisol attended Boston University where she received a Bachelor of Science in Health Sciences and a Master of Science in Public Health.
-She brings over six years of experience in public health research and project management.
-Marisol’s most recent work focuses on assessing perinatal health and social care interventions that aim to promote maternal and child health, among underserved populations.
-She is a graduate student researcher at the UC Berkeley’s Wallace Center for Maternal, Child, and Adolescent Health.
+She brings over eight years of experience in public health research and project management.
+Marisol’s research focuses on assessing interventions on perinatal and mental health outcomes among underserved populations.
+She is a Graduate Student Researcher at the UC Berkeley’s Wallace Center for Maternal, Child, and Adolescent Health.
 Outside of her scholarly work, you’ll likely find her cooking Venezuelan arepas, reading the “Ideas” section of the Atlantic, or outdoors on an adventure!

 Rouselinne Gómez

-Rouselinne Gómez is a second-year student at UC Berkeley in the Doctor of Public Health program.
+Rouselinne Gómez is a third-year student at UC Berkeley in the Doctor of Public Health program.
 He is a Medical Doctor who graduated from the Autonomous University of Nuevo León and earned his master’s degree in Public Health from the National Institute of Public Health (INSP) in Mexico.
-Prior to entering the DrPH program he worked as a researcher in the Health Economics Unit at the INSP in Mexico.
+Prior to entering the DrPH program, he worked as a researcher in the Health Economics Unit at the INSP in Mexico.
 His research focused on influencers for health system navigation for the Mexican Public Healthcare system.
 During his time as a doctor he worked providing care for rural communities in Chiapas, Mexico.
-Rouselinne is currently interested in working on sexual and reproductive health issues, especially with adolescents.
+Rouselinne is currently interested in working on sexual and reproductive health issues.

 Mounika Parimi